 The first strategy (2010-2013) focused on improving the quality of dementia services through more timely diagnosis and better care and treatment.

 Dementia and Equality research

-We are part of the National Advisory Group on Dementia and Equality.
-Together we published the report ‘Dementia and Equality: meeting the challenge in Scotland’.
+We took part in the National Advisory Group on Dementia and Equality and published the report ‘Dementia and Equality: meeting the challenge in Scotland’.
 This explores the evidence on equalities and dementia and practice within Scotland.
 The report offers suggested recommendations to assist in reducing inequalities for people living with dementia and their families.
-The current national dementia strategy states we will support implementation of the report’s recommendations
+The current national dementia strategy states we will support implementation of the report’s recommendations.

 The Standards of Care for Dementia in Scotland